drupol/registryonsteroids/README.md

 Drupal 7 has 4 ways of invoking theme hook variants:
 1. The `theme()` function can be called with an array of theme hooks, instead of a single theme hook, e.g. `theme(array('node__article__teaser', 'node__article', 'node'), ..)`.
 2. The `theme()` function can be called with a hook name containing double underscores, e.g. `theme('node__article__teaser')`.
-Drupal will try different substrings of the specified hook, until it finds an existing registered theme hook variant.
+Drupal will try different substrings of the specified hook until it finds an existing registered theme hook variant.
 3. The `theme()` function can be called with theme hook suggestions in the `$variables` array, e.g. `theme('node', $variables)` with `$variables['theme_hook_suggestions'] === array('node__article__teaser', 'node__article')`.
 4. After the `theme()` function is called, possibly with just the base hook `'node'`, preprocess functions can register an array of theme hook names or theme hook variant names in `$variables['theme_hook_suggestions']`.
 Later, these suggestions will be used to determine which template should be rendered, or which theme function should be executed.